Software-Improvement-Group/sigridci/docs/reference/QSM-quick-start-for-mendix-teamserver.md

 - your mendix login
 - the name of the mendix project you want to onboard
 - with that login you create a [Personal Acces Token](https://docs.mendix.com/apidocs-mxsdk/mxsdk/set-up-your-pat/).
-When creating the pat please choose `mx:modelrepository:repo:read Read access to Team Server Git repositories and Team Server API`
+When creating the PAT please choose `mx:modelrepository:repo:read Read access to Team Server Git repositories and Team Server API`
-Also make sure that the PAT is bound to a Mendix developer that has access to the project with a minimum os Scrum Master.
-For scalability you can create a PAT for a system users that has access to all your projects.
+Also make sure that the PAT is bound to a Mendix developer that has access to the project with a minimum access of Scrum Master.

-## Available end points
+- For scalability you can create a PAT for a system users that has access to all your projects.

 ## Contact and support